ClutchKick2207/Google-Career-Certificates/Google Data Analytics/Foundations - Data, Data, Everywhere/01 - All about analytical thinking/01 - Thinking about Analytical Thinking.md

 				- Execute a plan, and how to do it with more of a focus on the details.

 ## Exploring core analytical skills
+> [!info] Definition - Gap Analysis
+> A method for examining and evaluating how a process works currently in order to get where you want to be in the future
 - **Exploring core analytical skills**
 	- Learn to think in different ways
 	- Important, as solutions are almost never in front of you